Aquila A 210: Operational history

 German certification was achieved in 2001 and deliveries began the following year.
 It gained US certification in 2003.
 Early sales were to clubs, mostly as training aircraft.
 Most have been sold in Europe and overall 120 have been built by late 2010.
 110 appear as Aquila AT01 on the civil aircraft registrations of European countries excluding Russia in 2010.

+After the acquisition of the company by a Turkish investor, one plane was gifted to Gendarmerie General Command.